ch007m/function-knative/README.md

 ```bash
 docker push $IMAGE
 ```
-- Deploy it on k8s cluster
+- Deploy it on a k8s cluster and forward the port in order to access the application
 ```bash
 kubectl create ns demo
 kubectl run spring-boot-function --image=$IMAGE --port=8080 --restart=Never -n demo